Need help with your Discussion

 Role of Bill of Materials in MRP I

-4. Can act as a Master Production Schedule when combined with sales forecast to get an overview of the items that are to be sold and purchased.
+- It can act as a Master Production Schedule when combined with a sales forecast to get an overview of the items to be sold and purchased.

 MRP II

-3. Helps in planning to a great level of detail when the production routing is known.
+- It helps in planning to an excellent level of detail when the production routing is known.
 It provides details of all the resources required for manufacturing.

-4. Assists in making an accurate estimation of the products, the machine and labor costs.
+- Assists in accurately estimating the products, the machine and labour costs.

 It is almost impossible to manage and plan a manufacturing company efficiently without bills that are clear or materials that are up to date.